Philadelphia University Admission Requirements

 Admission data indicates that Philadelphia University regularly accepts students with ACT's of 21 and above.
 Successful applicants typically send ACT scores in the top 43 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 27 and above have very competitive chances.
+The school ranks #35 in Pennsylvania for highest average ACT composite score.
 24 percent of applicants submit ACT scores to Philadelphia University.

 |ACT Score||Competitiveness||Admission Chances|

 |27 and Above||Good||>72%|

 |Less than 18||Low||<34%|